IPS-LMU/The-EMU-SDMS-Manual/_book/wrassp.md

                         columnName = colName)
 ```

 A further way to utilize `wrassp`'s signal processing functions as part of the EMU-SDMS is via the `onTheFlyFunctionName` and `onTheFlyParams` parameters of the `add_ssffTrackDefinition()` and `get_trackdata()` functions.
 Using the `onTheFlyFunctionName` parameter in the `add_ssffTrackDefinition()` function automatically calculates the SSFF files while also adding the SSFF track definition.
 Using this parameter with the `get_trackdata()` function calls the given `wrassp` function with the `toFile` parameter set to `FALSE` and extracts the matching segments and places them in the resulting `trackdata` or `emuRtrackdata` object.
 In many cases, this avoids the necessity of having SSFF track definitions in the `emuDB`.
 In both functions, the optional `onTheFlyParams` parameter can be used to specify the parameters that are passed into the signal processing function.
-R Example \@ref(rexample:wrassp-onTheFly) shows how R's `formals()` function can be used to get all the parameters of `wrassp`'s short-term positive and negative zero-crossing rate (ZCR) analysis function `zrcana()`.
+The R code snippet below shows how R's `formals()` function can be used to get all the parameters of `wrassp`'s short-term positive and negative zero-crossing rate (ZCR) analysis function `zrcana()`.
 It then changes the default window size parameter to a new value and passes the parameters object into the `add_ssffTrackDefinition()` and `get_trackdata()` functions.

 ```r